Advanced Search

 MILDENHALL B, SRINIVASAN P P, TANCIK M, et al. NeRF: Representing scenes as neural radiance fields for view synthesis[J].
 Communications of the ACM, 2021, 65(1): 99–106. doi: 10.1145/3503250.

 SONG Bowen, HU J, LUO Zhaoxu, et al. DiffusionBlend: Learning 3D image prior through position-aware diffusion score blending for 3D computed tomography reconstruction[C].
-Proceedings of the 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 2844.
+The 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 2844.

 ZHAO Xuzhi, DU Yi, YUE Haizhen, et al. Deep learning-based projection synthesis for low-dose cone-beam computed tomography imaging in image-guided radiotherapy[J].
 Quantitative Imaging in Medicine and Surgery, 2024, 14(1): 23150–23250. doi: 10.21037/qims-23-759.